AutomatedProcessImprovement/knockouts-optimization/README.md

 ### Using a `setup` script

-- (Experimental) setup scripts are provided for Windows & Linux, which perform the steps described in the "Manual steps" section.
+- Setup scripts are provided for Windows & Linux, which perform the steps described in the "Manual steps" section.
 - Requirements:
-    - Cloning the repository
+    - Having cloned the repository
     - Python 3.9+ installed
+- Commands:
   ```bash
   # Windows:
   setup.bat